 A few simple patterns are needed inside the bird if we want to make sure this one does look like a mockingbird.
 First, draw a stripe ear the eye and the beak.
 Then, draw a line below the neck to illustrate the patch found on the chest.
 Complete this step with the creation of more simple lines on the wing and the tail.

 Now that we have a beautiful black and white version of our character, let's add some colors!
 For this lesson, I have selected several brown colors to enhance the subject.
 The beak, the wing, the tail, the legs and the pupil can be darker.
 The chest must be lighter.
 The stripe near the eye can be slightly more saturated.

 To create a little more depth into the illustration, you can draw some basic shadows using new dark shapes.
 These new elements must be partially transparent so that we can end up with a more realistic result.
 Indeed, adding very dark shadows could make the bird look ... creepier.

 These new shadows are mostly added around the eye, on the beak, below the wing and on both legs.
 You can definitely create more shadows if you want to, but I prefer to keep it simple for this lesson.

 Just like we did with shadows, now we need to create simple highlights to create even more volume inside the drawing.
 These new shapes must be colored in white and also be partially transparent.
 You can add reflections on the beak, the pupil, the head, the chest, the wing and the tail.

 Once again, you can see the final result once all steps are completed.
 It's now time to experiment and draw more versions of this cute animals using different textures, patterns and colors.
 You can also sketch various postures and try more viewing angles.

-Below, you can see all six steps needed to learn how to draw a mockingbird quickly and easily.
-Now that this lesson is done, why not try more animals from the same series here.
-This section also includes themes like characters, nature, objects, sports and other miscellaneous lessons.
+Above, you can see all six steps needed to learn how to draw a mockingbird quickly and easily.
+Now that this lesson is done, why not try more animals from the same series below.
+Have fun and remember to practice on a daily basis. :)